Penny Hardaway: 1993–94 season: All-Rookie honors

 Hardaway was selected by the Golden State Warriors in the first round of the 1993 NBA draft (third pick overall), but was traded along with three future first-round picks to the Orlando Magic for the rights to first overall pick Chris Webber.
 The Magic's intent was to draft Webber and pair him with Shaquille O'Neal until Hardaway – whose desire was to play alongside O'Neal – requested a second workout to show why he should be their pick.
 Two days before the draft, Hardaway participated in a pick-up basketball game with several Magic players and local talent and impressed the organization enough to make the draft day trade.
+He would sign a 13-year, $65 million contract, which contained an escape clause after his rookie season which would allow him to go into restricted free agency.

-He started out the season at the shooting guard position while he learned the point guard position from veteran Scott Skiles.
+Having played point guard in college while drawing comparisons to Magic Johnson, he started out the season at the shooting guard position as he learned how to run an NBA point from veteran Scott Skiles.
 By mid-season he took over point guard duties from Skiles.
-He immediately made an impact on the league, winning the MVP award at the inaugural Schick Rookie Game.
+He immediately made an impact on the league, winning the Most Valuable Player (MVP) award at the inaugural Schick Rookie Game.
 Hardaway helped the Magic to their first playoff berth and first 50-win season.
 He averaged 16 points, 6.6 assists, 5.4 rebounds per game while his 190 steals ranked 6th in the league.
 He recorded his first career triple double on April 15 when he registered 14 points, 12 assists, and 11 rebounds against the Boston Celtics.
 For his efforts he was named to the NBA All-Rookie first team and was the runner-up for Rookie of the Year to Chris Webber.

 1994–95 season: First All-Star and NBA Finals appearance

+Following the 1994 season, Hardaway would exercise his escape clause, and would not re-sign until mid-October, on a 9-year, $72 million contract, which again had an option, this time after the fifth year of the deal.
 During the 1994–95 NBA season, the Magic won a franchise record 57 games while Hardaway averaged 20.9 points, 7.2 assists, 4.4 rebounds, and 1.7 steals per game.
-He was named a starter in his first NBA All-Star game and was named All-NBA First Team.
+He was named a starter in his first NBA All-Star Game and was named All-NBA First Team.
 The highlight of the playoff run was the second-round defeat of the Chicago Bulls.
 Along with Shaquille O'Neal, he led his team to the NBA Finals, where they were swept by the Houston Rockets.
 Despite the sweep Hardaway averaged 25.5 points, 4.8 rebounds and 8 assists in the series, while shooting 50% from the field.